-Blogging is big money in 2018, and the industry is only set to grow.
-Standing out online, building traffic, and eventually monetizing that traffic are all labor intensive processes, but the payoff can be huge.
+Blogging is big money, and the industry is only set to grow.
+Standing out online, building traffic, and eventually monetizing that traffic are all labor-intensive processes, but the payoff can be huge.
 Mastering how to monetize a blog takes some trial and error, but it’s a great way to start working for yourself, providing real value to consumers, and turning your passions into a paycheck.

 How to Monetize a Blog in 3 Steps

 3. Learn How to Monetize a Blog Without Alienating Your Audience

 From ad revenue to coaching and consulting online, we’ve got the ultimate resource for anyone looking to make money blogging.

 1.Explore what’s out there and choose a niche